susannah-b/COVID-Oxygen-Prediction/README.md

 ## Scripts
 Scripts should be run in the following order:
 - **data_investigation.py:** Initial cleaning, consolidation, and train-test split of the patient data for Surrey.
+Note that this script will need to be run for each dataset with the 'validate' bool disabled for the original Surrey dataset, and enabled when processing ISARIC.
+The option 'validation_compatible' should be enabled for the Surrey data if planning to later validate with ISARIC.
 - **data_preprocessing.py:** Imputing, encoding, and separating into features and target variable.
 - **model_building.py:** Scaling, feature selection, identification of candidate models, hyperparameter tuning, training of the final model, prediction, and evaluation of the model.